Career Center Programming

 COLUMBUS/DELAWARE CAREER CENTER INFORMATION

 Yearly Schedule: Career Center students MUST ATTEND either Columbus, Delaware, and/or your Westerville High School when it is in session - even if the other system has a day off.
-See the links to the right for copies of the school calendars for Columbus City Schools and Delaware Area Career Centers.
+Please visit the respective career center websites for updated 2021-2022 school calendars.

 Absence from Career Center: If you are to be absent from your Career Center for any reason (even missing the bus), you are required to call the Career Center for each day of absence.
 Here are the phone numbers:

-Bus Schedules for Career Centers: Bus schedules will be listed on the Westerville City Schools web site by the beginning of August.
-Students who attend Columbus Career Centers in the morning will need to have their own transportation to a pick up point.
+Bus Schedules for Career Centers: Students who attend Columbus Career Centers in the morning will need to have their own transportation to a pick-up point.
 Delaware Career Center students can ride their neighborhood bus to their home high school in the morning and then transfer to the Career Center bus.
+Find additional bussing information on WCS's Transportation page.

 Career Center Questions?
 Contact your building's Career Center Liaison: